karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 Here we demand that T be a numeric type.
 This uses `core:instrinsics`, which you'll have to import.
 The condition of the `where` is required to be possible to evaluate at compile-time.
 The code in `intrinsics` contains special 'intrinsic procedures' that are defined by the compiler and thus available at compile-time.

-Now, say that you want want to create an array of random size (again, silly thing to do perhaps, but it's a simple example):
+Now, say that you want to create an array of random size (again, silly thing to do perhaps, but it's a simple example):

 ```C
 make_random_sized_slice :: proc($T: typeid, max_size: int) -> []T {